Sunset At Piazzale Michelangelo

-This typical 19th century viewing terrace was designed in 1869 by the Florentine architect Giuseppe Poggi, and offers what are easily the most revered panoramic views of the entire city of Florence and of course the Arno valley.
-All kinds of plans were laid out for the terrace, including structuring in a Michelangelo museum, in what is now a restaurant at the top of the hill – most of which unfortunately never saw the light of day.
+This typical 19th century viewing terrace was designed in 1869 by the Florentine architect Giuseppe Poggi, and offers what are easily the most revered panoramic views of the entire city of Florence and the Arno valley.
+All kinds of plans were laid out for the terrace, including structuring in a Michelangelo museum, in what is now a restaurant at the top of the hill, most of which never saw the light of day.
 However a number of Michelangelo copies, including a David made from bronze, reside at the top.

 How To Get To Piazzale Michelangelo?

 Simply look up when you’re anywhere on the river Arno (within Florence of course) and you’ll see a mass of people peering over an old brick terrace surrounded by the lush green hills of the Tuscan countryside and one or two very beautiful churches.
-Then simply walk along the south side of the river towards the Torre San Niccolò (an old tower from the medieval city walls) then you simply need to follow the glorious looping ramps and stoney paths all the way up to the top of the hill.
+Then simply walk along the south side of the river towards the Torre San Niccolò (an old tower from the medieval city walls) and then follow the glorious looping ramps and stoney paths all the way up to the top of the hill.

-Alternatively – for those that prefer taking on a slightly challenging set of (couple of hundred) steps.
+Alternatively for those that prefer taking on a slightly challenging set of (a couple of hundred) steps.
 Start at San Niccolò and head through the Porta San Miniato gateway, up a short though admittedly rather steep street, and then point yourself in the direction of the wide stone steps that lay to the left of the pathway.
 This is by far the quickest route for walkers and also my favourite.
-As you walk up the steps – don’t be afraid to take a break or two – and be sure to turn around, as you climb higher and higher above the streets of Florence, you’ll note that the view becomes more and more spectacular.
+As you walk up the steps don’t be afraid to take a break or two and be sure to turn around, as you climb higher and higher above the streets of Florence, you’ll note that the view becomes more and more spectacular.